pravg-amd/shark-ai/docs/model_cookbook.md

 # Model cookbook

-Note: These are early notes and commands that the shark-ai team is using and will turn into proper docs later.
+Note: These are early notes and commands that the amdshark-ai team is using and will turn into proper docs later.

 ## Diagrams